On This Page

 Jamaica is quite famous for its herbs.

-Lagga pointed out many to us on our walk, flowers used as eye drops, several teas capable of different remedies, the leaf of life plant with its remarkable ability to survive droughts.
+Lagga pointed out many to us on our walk, flowers used in eye drops, several teas capable of different remedies, the leaf of life plant with its remarkable ability to survive droughts.

 And, of course, marijuana.
 Perhaps the most famous of all Jamaican herbs, it was made a pronounced part of the Jamaican culture by the Rasta religion and thus can be seen everywhere.
-The weed laws have finally loosened in Jamaica, allowing each individual to carry up to two ounces on them as well a grow five plants at their home.
+The weed laws have loosened in Jamaica, allowing each individual to carry up to two ounces on them as well a grow five plants at their home.

 At the end of our village walk, we stopped at a bar to grab a drink.
 I would not have recognized it as a bar from the outside if Lagga had not said as much.
 It was made out of plywood and had a rather plain interior, just a couple of video poker machines hanging on the walls and wooden stools at the bar.
 A young woman in a white cut off shirt took our orders.
 We got what Lagga ordered, rum and boom.
 I thanked her, but suddenly couldn’t figure out what to do with my hands or how to make conversation.

 Kayaking to a Coral Reef